PlanBench: An Extensible Benchmark for Evaluating Large Language Models on Planning and Reasoning about Change: Assessment Architecture

 Our basic test framework consists of two categories of components, the domain-independent ones, provided as part of the framework, and the domain-dependent components which need to be developed for each new domain we test.

-\textbf{Domain-independent component:} the domain-independent component is built around a planner and a plan verification component that takes various planning problems and crafts test instances corresponding to various curriculum items.
+\mund{Domain independent component} The domain-independent component is built around a planner and a plan verification component that takes various planning problems and crafts test instances corresponding to various curriculum items.
 This component provides the mechanism to verify the solutions generated by the LLM.
-The current method is going to operate almost exclusively on symbolic models (specifically ones specified using PDDL \cite{aeronautiques1998pddl}) and other structured inputs compatible with such representations.
-The domain-dependent component would be responsible for translating outputs generated by the LLM into forms that can be used by the system.
+The current method is going to operate almost exclusively on symbolic models (specifically ones specified using PDDL \cite{McDermott1998PDDLthePD}) and other structured inputs compatible with such representations.

+This component is responsible for generating the content for the various prompts that would be generated as part of the different test cases and for validating the output generated by the LLM.
+As discussed earlier, the component primarily works on formal representations of the problems, so it relies on the translator component to convert any information it generates to natural language or to convert natural language information back to formal representations.
+For each test case, we mainly rely on a domain-independent planner and a plan validator to generate the relevant information or to validate the output provided by the LLM.
+For some test cases, we incorporate domain-specific information while crafting the prompts.
+In each case, there is a test-case-specific component that uses the problems provided by the problem generator component to craft specific test-case content.

-\textbf{Domain-dependent component:} the domain-dependent component consists of three main parts.
-A lifted domain model file, that describes the various actions that may be available to solve any given planning problem, the various predicates that could be used to describe the various relationships over the objects that may be present at a given problem instance of the domain, and the various types of objects that may be part of the given problem.
-The domain model is lifted because it does not refer to the actual objects that may be part of the problem, but instead, the actions are defined independently of the exact objects it may influence.
+\mund{Domain dependent component} The domain-dependent component consists of three parts; a domain model, a problem generator and a translator.
+The lifted domain file describes the various actions that may be available to solve any given planning problem, the various predicates that could be used to describe the various relationships over the objects that may be present at a given problem instance of the domain, and the various types of objects that may be part of the given problem.
+The domain model is lifted as it does not refer to the actual objects that may be part of the problem, but instead, the actions are defined independently of the exact objects it may influence.

-\textbf{Problem generator:} a planning problem consists of a description of the set of specific objects that are part of the specific planning problem, the initial state (described in terms of the truth values of the various predicates), and a goal description.
-A valid solution consists of a sequence of actions that can drive the system state to a state that satisfies the goal condition.
-The role of the problem generator is therefore to generate random problem instances consisting of various objects, initial states, and goals.
+The role of the problem generator is to generate random problem instances consisting of various objects, initial states, and goals.
 These problems become the basis of generating the various test cases that we will be using throughout the framework.
 Any distributional requirements we hope to use in the tests could be built into this problem generator.